Glocal University: Leadership

 The academic council consists of Dr. Kashi Balachandran, Dr. Rajiv Kumar, Syed Safawi, and Prof.(Dr.)Rizwan Ahmad.
 The university's advisory group constitutes a mix of policy makers and experts in their respective disciplines.

 Campus placements

 The university has a placement office for students, headed by Indrajit Gupta.
 Other members of the office consist of alumni from the Indian Institutes of Management and distinguished individuals from industrial, media and legal sectors.

 The institute has strong ties with the corporate sector.
 Internships are available with noted Indian and international companies.

 Academic profile

 Curriculum

 The curriculum allows students to switch between courses and disciplines.
 This ensures flexibility and exposure to learning.

 Exchange programs with foreign universities also offer Glocal students a first-hand experience of global trends.

 Accreditation

-The Glocal University is approved by the University Grants Commission (UGC), the All India Council for Technical Education (AICTE), and the Bar Council of India (BCI).
+The Glocal University is approved by the University Grants Commission (UGC), and the Bar Council of India (BCI).

 Departments and courses

 The institute has major schools for instruction in technology, business and commerce, law, and health sciences.
 Each school has various courses to offer.